Bubblin-Superbooks/we/interim/prepared.markdown

 It is a worm that gnaws black wrinkles on one's forehead.

-It is a fever that drives one to run further and further, even RECORD THIRTY-ONE though "further" may begin where happiness ends.
+It is a fever that drives one to run further and further, even though "further" may begin where happiness ends.
 It is the last barricade on our road to happiness.

 Rejoice!
 This Barricade Has Been Blasted at Last!
 The Road Is Open!